 #5.
 Leonardo’s Da Vinci Last Supper

-You will probably know that the famous painting of Leonardo Da Vinci.
+You’ll probably know of The Last Supper, one of the most famous paintings by Leonardo Da Vinci.
 The good news is that it is in Milan, at Santa Maria delle Grazie.
-The bad news is that if you are a last-moment traveler, you will not see this: you must book tickets in advance, ideally two weeks before.
+The bad news is that if you are a last-minute traveler, you will not see this: you must book tickets in advance, ideally two weeks before.

 #6.
 Pinacoteca di Brera

 I didn’t visit the place but if you are an art-lover is a must.
-There should be some excellent artwork by Ticiano and Raphael!
+There you will find some excellent artwork by Ticiano and Raphael!

 #7.
 Navigli District

 Navigli District is one of the most beautiful and romantic neighborhoods in Milan!
-In Navigli District, you can find a lot of restaurants, cafes, and bars and the good thing is that is not a touristic area, locals go there too.
+In Navigli District, you can find a lot of restaurants, cafes, and bars and the good thing is that is not a tourist hot spot, locals go there too.

-I enjoyed my cocktail there but unfortunately didn’t had my camera with me.
+I enjoyed my cocktail there but unfortunately I didn’t have my camera with me.